Recent Searches

 Cost: $0 if you self-certify that you have hearing loss and need captioned calls to effectively use the phone, the cost of captioning is covered by federal funds.
 The service is unavailable otherwise.

-If you have hearing loss and talking on the phone doesn’t work well, you have two options to make effective phones calls.
-One is a call captioning service using a specially made home phone with a screen that shows captions.
-The other is a mobile app that captions calls on your cell phone.
-Either service is available at no cost and requires you to self-certify that you have hearing loss and need captions to effectively use the phone.
+If you have hearing loss and need captions to understand phone calls, CaptionCall offers two great options for connecting to our call-captioning service.
+One is a specially made home phone with a screen that shows captions.
+The other is a mobile app that turns your smartphone into a captioning screen.
+CaptionCall offers both services at no cost and requires only that you self-certify you have hearing loss and need captions to effectively use the phone.

 Captioned calls work like closed captions on your TV.
-A captioning service converts spoken words into captions or text that display on your phone’s screen.
+A captioning service converts spoken words into captions or text that appear on your phone’s screen in real time, so you can read along and keep up with the conversation.

 Of the available mobile captioning apps, CaptionCall Mobile is our favorite, not because it’s a Sorenson product, but because it works in real-time.
-There’s no lag or delay between what your caller says and your seeing it on your phone screen
+There’s no lag or delay between what your caller says and seeing the caption text on your phone screen

 Cost: Free

-Live Transcribe and Notification from Research at Google give you both live transcriptions of spoken conversation and sound notifications.
+Live Transcribe and Notification from Research at Google gives you both live transcriptions of spoken conversation and sound notifications.

-Live Transcribe turns spoken conversation into fairly accurate written captions in real-time and supports 80 languages.
+Live Transcribe turns spoken conversation into fairly accurate written captions in real-time and supports more than 70 languages.

 Unique features include the ability to add your own frequently used words, such as names and household items.
 You can also use it to set your smartphone to vibrate when someone says your name.

-Unlike Live Transcribe above, Google’s version restricts you to manually saving transcripts.
-Saving them isn’t automatic.
+Unlike Live Transcribe above, Google’s version doesn’t automatically save transcripts, but it does give you the option to save them manually.
 It will also only save them for three days.
-To keep them longer, you have to copy and paste them into another program.
+To keep them longer, you can copy and paste them into another program.

 The notifications part of Live Transcribe and Notifications lets you choose custom sounds, flashing lights, or vibration mode to alert you to stove timers, smoke alarms, baby monitors, sirens, and more.